 - Communicating with insurers, opposing legal teams, and the at-fault party

-- Advising you on the best options
+- Advising you on the best options for seeking a financial recovery

 - Fighting for a fair wrongful death settlement